Mexican Weddings: Customs and Rituals

 Note: Your U.S. and Canadian Auto Insurance Policy Becomes Invalid Once You Cross the Border

 If you are getting ready to drive to Mexico on a trip, remember that your U.S or Canadian car insurance stops the moment you enter the Mexican border.
 This is why you must purchase your Mexican auto insurance in advance.
 The Mexican insurance laws only recognize policies from a Mexican insurance company and not those originating from U.S. and Canada.
 Mexican auto insurance will straight away show authorities that you have the ability to pay damages to third parties.
-You can purchase your Mexican auto insurance from this link.
+You can purchase your Mexican auto insurance policy from this link.

 It is important to stay protected while driving to Mexico.
 If you get in an accident without proper insurance coverage, you risk being held in Mexican jail until matters are sorted out.
 With Mexican auto insurance policy, you will not have to worry if the unexpected happens while you are in Mexico.